-It remains the tallest, fastest wooden roller coaster in the West, but when Colossus opened in 1978, it was the world's largest roller coaster.
-This dual-track, racing wooden coaster features a "double out and back" layout with fourteen hills, three drops, a double up, double down, speed bump and bunny hop.
-Colossus crosses over 10 acres of land is 1,608 feet long from end to end.
-When operating at capacity a total of six trains, three per track will be running along the two tracks that together total 8,650 feet in length.
+For 36-years Colossus remained the tallest, fastest wooden roller coaster in the West, but when it opened in 1978 it was the world's largest roller coaster.
+This dual-track, racing wooden coaster featured a "double out and back figure-8" layout with fourteen hills, three drops, a double up, double down, speed bump and bunny hop.
+Colossus was built on 10 acres of land that spans 1,608-feet from end to end.
+When operating at capacity a total of six trains, three per track were running along the two tracks that together total 8,650-feet in length.

 |1978||Wood||Racing, Double Out and Back||International Amusement Devices|